-Timothy Pilgrim (pictured above on Mount Baker with Carolyn Dale on the slope below Mt.
-Baker in Washington state) is a native of Montana, is associate professor emeritus at Western Washington University in Bellingham, near Seattle.
+Timothy Pilgrim (pictured above with Carolyn Dale on the slope below Mt.
+Baker in Washington state) is a native of Montana and is associate professor emeritus at Western Washington University in Bellingham, near Seattle.

 Pilgrim has a Ph.D. in Communications from the University of Washington (Seattle, 1989), an M.A. in Communications from UW (1987), an M.A. in English from the University of Montana (Missoula, 1971) and a B.S. in Secondary Education from Western Montana College (Dillon, 1969).

 His work has been included in anthologies such as Idaho's Poets: A Centennial Anthology (University of Idaho Press), Weathered Pages: The Poetry Pole (Blue Begonia Press) and Tribute to Orpheus 2 (Kearney Street Books).
-Along with Dale, he also published in 2006 a conceptually-based journalism editing text, Fearless Editing, and in 1997 published his doctoral dissertation as a book -- Nothing Ventured, Nothing Gained (Ablex), about newspaper preservation.
+Along with Dale, he also published in 2006 a conceptually-based journalism editing text, Fearless Editing (Pearson), and in 1997 published his doctoral dissertation as a book -- Nothing Ventured, Nothing Gained (Ablex), about newspaper preservation.

 He is married to journalist, author and professor Carolyn Dale (see photo above), a Seattle native.
 He has two children, three grandchildren -- and, now, only one cat, although the neighbor cat hangs around a lot.

 His hobbies are running, dancing, snorkeling, protesting (against war, for military budget cuts to pay for universal national health care, for ending launches of nuclear materials into space, etc.), flyfishing, and exploring ruins of the U.S. Southwest.
 He has completed five marathons -- and still runs (or limps) two or three miles nearly every day.